Add the water to the cornstarch - amounts don't matter as long as the ratio stays the same at twice as much cornstarch as water (by volume).

-Adjust if necessary by adding very little water or cornstarch, until it feels like a liquid when you're mixing it slowly, but can be scooped up if you move fast.
+Stop adding water when it feels like a liquid while you're mixing it slowly, but can be scooped up like a solid if you move fast.
 It will not be powdery and feels hard when you tap on it.
+Should be close to 2:1 cornstarch:water.

 Invite students to play around with the oobleck - it acts very strangely!